Charles1625/crop-production-ontology/README.md

 The output of this project will be:
 - A Dictionary describing things involved in crop production and how they relate to each other.
 - A machine readable format so that datasets can be combined.
-Technically, this will be a JavaScript Object Notation (JSON) schema.
+This will be in the form of a JavaScript Object Notation (JSON) Schema.

 The sharing of this project through GitHub, allows collaboration between domain experts (e.g. farmers, agronomists, crop scientists) and data scientists who may raise Issues, or may make a more hands-on contribution.

-(Those wishing to do the latter will need to be, or become familiar with the [GitHub process](https://github.com/firstcontributions/first-contributions) and [Markdown](https://www.markdownguide.org/getting-started/).
-Additionally, [PlantUML](https://plantuml.com/) is needed to modify, or contribute UML diagrams.)
+>Those wishing to do the latter will need to be, or become familiar with the [GitHub process](https://github.com/firstcontributions/first-contributions) and [Markdown](https://www.markdownguide.org/getting-started/).
+Additionally, [PlantUML](https://plantuml.com/) is needed to modify, or contribute UML diagrams.

 Continue reading for a discussion of the rationale behind the terms and definitions chose for the Dictionary.